bhattumang7/SafariBooksDownload/Readme.md

 - Does not have the problem of fonts not downloading.

-Telerik MAUI controls have to be installed for us tto be able to run this.
+Telerik MAUI controls have to be installed for us to be able to run this.